PM-Cardoso/SGLT2-GLP1/README.md

     - Plot predicted CATE vs ATE for several ntiles of predicted treatment effect:
         - Propensity score matching 1:1 (check whether matched individuals are well balanced)
         - Propensity score matching 1:1 whilst adjusting for all variables used in the propensity score and the BCF model.
+        - Adjust for all variables used in the propensity score and the BCF model.

 ---
 (Developed in CPRD: GOLD download)

 Files:
 - 0.0: Functions
     - .1: Functions for plotting and some calculations.